AI Legislative Guide |

 - The Reserve Bank of India's ("RBI") Report on Digital Lending Including Lending Through Online Platforms And Mobile Apps, 2021 recommends the usage of an ethical AI design by RBI-regulated entities wherein algorithms of the AI software: (a) be auditable, (b) be explainable in nature (c) have necessary transparency features and privacy protection, and (d) ensure that lenders use the AI tools in a non-discriminatory manner by eliminating biases in training datasets.

-iv.
-Usage of AI to aid regulation: Sectoral regulators such as the Insurance Regulatory and Development Authority of India ("IRDAI") have taken initiatives to promote the usage of AI, for instance, to aid in risk and fraud detection by insurers for underwriting purposes.
+- Sectoral regulators such as the Insurance Regulatory and Development Authority of India ("IRDAI") have taken initiatives to promote the usage of AI, for instance, to aid in risk and fraud detection by insurers for underwriting purposes.
 The InsurTech Working Group on Innovations in Insurance involving Wearable/Portable Devices has recommended that such usage of AI should be subject to (a) human supervision to ensure transparency regarding the factors considered in making such risk/fraud detection, and (b) minimum product specifications to keep up with the growing technical advancement of AI solutions.

-MEITY is the technology regulator in India that regulates the usage of technology solutions and has held consultations for the development of consolidated legislation for the regulation of AI and other emerging technologies.
-In addition, sectoral regulators can regulate the usage of AI in their respective sectors.
+MEITY is the technology regulator in India that regulates the usage of technology solutions and has held industry consultations for the development of consolidated legislation for the regulation of AI and other emerging technologies.
+In addition, sectoral regulators can regulate the use of AI in their respective sectors.
 As noted above, SEBI has introduced rules to enforce disclosure and transparency in the use of AI.
-Other regulators, such as, IRDAI are looking at ways in which AI can aid in regulation.
+Other regulators, such as the RBI and IRDAI, are looking at ways in which AI can aid in regulation.